egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

 ```

 ## Step 2: Helm list and values export
 RKE2 comes with its own Cilium CNI Helm chart.
-That means, RKE2 clusters will have an RKE2 Cilium Helm chart deployment in the `kube-system` namespace.
+That means RKE2 clusters will have an RKE2 Cilium Helm chart deployment in the `kube-system` namespace.

 ### Validate